djaechung/djaechung/README.md

 </div>
 -->

-I'm a recent graduate looking to contribute to groundbreaking work in healthcare or biomedical machine learning.
-Currently, I'm open to employment and/or research opportunities.
+I'm a recent data science graduate looking to contribute to meaningful work in healthcare or biomedical machine learning.
+Currently, I'm open to employment and/or research opportunities in human health.

 I recently graduated from MIT with a masters in Business Analytics and previously from UC Berkeley with a bachelor's in Data Science.